Taimoor Tariq

 • [Mar-2024] Our work on preserving motion perception in AR/VR to be presented at SIGGRAPH 2024.

-• [Feb-2024] Gave a talk at UCL on my work on Perceptual Optimization of Realism for real-time AR/VR.
+• [Feb-2024] Gave an invited talk at UCL on my work on Perceptual Optimization of Realism for real-time AR/VR.
+Thank you Kaan Aksit for the invitation.

-• [Aug-2023] Our work on ultra-fast perceptually adaptive tone mapping on VR-HMDs to be presented at SIGGRAPH Asia 2023.
+• [Aug-2023] Our work on ultra-fast perceptually adaptive tone mapping on VR headsets to be presented at SIGGRAPH Asia 2023.

 • [Oct-2022] I have joined the Applied Perception Science team at Facebook Reality Labs (Sunnyvale, CA) as a Research Scientist Intern.